mrgrain/jsii-struct-builder/README.md

 npm install --save-dev @mrgrain/jsii-struct-builder
 ```

-Then, place a `new ProjenStruct` in your `.projenrc.js` file, passing your
+Then add a `new ProjenStruct` in your `.projenrc.ts` file, passing a [TypeScript project](https://projen.io/typescript.html) as the first parameter.
-[TypeScript project](https://projen.io/typescript.html) as the first parameter.
-See the sections below for more usage
+See the sections below for more usage details.
-details.

 If you're not using [`projen`](https://projen.io/), see [Use without `projen`](#use-without-projen).